 “For example, Wikileaks said, it can pretend that the spoken language of the malware creator was not American English, but Chinese,” the Daily Mirror reported.

 Additionally, the documents suggest that Marble could lead forensic investigators to wrong conclusions; fake error messages may be hidden as well.

 Marble allegedly works by making text fragments in CIA malware invisible from visual inspections.

-“This is the digital equivalent of a specialised CIA tool to place covers over the english language text on U.S. produced weapons systems before giving them to insurgents secretly backed by the CIA.”
+“This is the digital equivalent of a specialized CIA tool to place covers over the English language text on U.S. produced weapons systems before giving them to insurgents secretly backed by the CIA.”

 Earlier this month, a trove of documents was also leaked claiming that traditional tech products such as phones, TVs, tablets, and even GPS-integrated vehicles may be susceptible to CIA hacking.